Long Season: Background

-The concept for Long Season originated during the Young, Yet with History tour in 1996.
-While chatting among themselves, someone suggested, "Wouldn't it be fun to make a song that never ends?"
+The idea for Long Season originated on tour in 1996.
+While chatting amongst themselves, someone suggested, "Wouldn't it be fun to make a song that never ends?"
 This idea led to multiple recording sessions from July to August 1996, during which the band developed the album's singular composition, "Long Season".
 They built upon their earlier work, "Season", which was released in September 1996.
-Fishmans, along with support musicians collaborated in sessions to create the track, and the demo that Sato initially brought to the group was "Backbeat ni Nokkate".
+The demo that Sato initially brought to the group was "Backbeat ni Nokkate".

-Collaborating with co-producer ZAK at their studio, Waikiki Beach, Fishmans meticulously refined their ideas, with ZAK occasionally experiencing eye strain due to prolonged screen time, humorously referred to as "shedding blood from his eyes".
+Collaborating with co-producer ZAK at their studio, Waikiki Beach, Fishmans refined their ideas, with ZAK occasionally experiencing eye strain due to prolonged screen time, humorously referred to as "shedding blood from his eyes".

 Fishmans collaborated with several guest musicians for the recording of Long Season.
 Notably, support member Honzi contributed keyboards and violin to the album.
 J-pop singer MariMari, who maintained a continued association with Fishmans in subsequent years, also lent her talents to the project.
-Long Season marked the debut of Michio "Darts" Sekiguchi as a guest guitarist, a role he fulfilled until the band's final concert.
-Singer UA enriched the album with her vocals, adding depth to its musical landscape.
+Michio "Darts" Sekiguchi as a guest guitarist, a role he fulfilled until the band's final concert.
+Singer UA provided vocals.
 Additionally, Asa-Chang contributed an extended improvised tabla passage, accompanied by various percussive elements, further enhancing the album's sonic texture.